 Mobile Panic Apps:

 - Many smartphones have panic button apps that can be downloaded and activated.
-These apps allow users to send distress signals to designated contacts or emergency services with the touch of a button.
+These apps allow users to send distress signals to designated contacts or emergency services with a button.
 Some apps also include features like GPS location tracking.

 -